metrokacigamer/SmartAcademyDotNetFinal/ShoppingApp/ReadMe.md

     // SmtpClient setup...
 }
 ```

+Finally, run the migration, update the database, compile the solution and you are ready to run the web-application.
 # Application Overview

 The application is a Shopping website project written in ASP.NET Core MVC, utilizing Onion architecture, Repository pattern, unit testing, and integration testing.
 Here's an overview: